Cane Hill Hospital

 The Hospital farm closed during the 1960s, when government policy decreed that hospital farms should cease as patients should not be used to maintain their institutions.
 The introduction of talking therapies and new drugs in the 1960s led to changes in the treatment of the mentally ill.
 As the decades progressed, there was less demand for the hospitalization of such patients.
 From 2,240 beds in 1965, the number had dropped to 1,625 by 1974.
 Following a major reorganization of the NHS in 1974, the Hospital came under the control of the Bromley Area Health Authority, part of the South East Thames Regional Health Authority.

 The Mental Health Act, 1983, which emphasized 'Care in the Community' led to the large mental institutions being gradually run down.
 Patients were found alternative accommodation in smaller groups within the community.
 By 1983 the Hospital had 900 beds under the control of the Bromley District Health Authority.
 By 1988 there were 787 beds.
-The Hospital closed in March 1991, although its medium secure unit remained open.
+The vast majority of the Hospital closed in 1991, with two wards at the front of the hospital remaining open until March 1992 whilst a new mental health unit at Knight Hill in Norwood was completed.
+The medium secure unit subsequently remained open.
 Located in the former vicarage by the side of the Hospital, it had 23 beds and was managed by the South London and Maudsley NHS Trust.
 However, this too closed, in 2008, when the patients were transferred to the newly opened medium secure unit, River House, at the Bethlem Royal Hospital.

 The buildings were left empty and began to deteriorate.
 By the time the 83-hectare site was purchased by English Partnerships (now the Homes and Communities Agency) in 2007 many were beyond repair.
 None had been listed, but it was agreed that the administration block, the chapel and the water tower would remain.
 Demolition began in March 2008.
 Demolition had been mainly completed by the end of 2010, leaving only the administration building, the chapel and water tower, as well as a few buildings outside the fence (including the medium secure unit in the old vicarage).
 In November 2010 a fire broke out in the basement of the administration building.
 Much of the building was destroyed, including the clock tower.
 Only the front elevation survives.